 - Hormonal changes, such as menopause

-While heart palpitations tied to these conditions may not necessarily pose a health risk, your fluttering heart could also be a sign of abnormal heart rhythms, or arrhythmia, which is why getting checked out at St. Louis Heart and Vascular is a good idea.
+While arrhythmias tied to these conditions may not necessarily pose a health risk, your fluttering heart could also be a sign of abnormal heart rhythms or arrhythmia, which is why getting checked out at St. Louis Heart & Vascular by our arrhythmia specialists is a good idea.

-The heart specialists at St. Louis Heart and Vascular are equipped with the latest diagnostic tools.
-They can record your heart rhythms with an in-office electrocardiogram, also called an EKG, as well as portable Holter monitors that record the activity of your heart over a period of 24-48 hours as you go about your daily routine.
+Our arrhythmia specialists at St. Louis Heart & Vascular are equipped with the latest diagnostic tools.
+They can record your heart rhythms with an in-office electrocardiogram (EKG), as well as portable Holter monitors that record the activity of your heart over a period of 24-48 hours as you go about your daily routine.

-These readings give your doctor an idea of how your heart rhythms throughout your day, and they help your doctor spot potential problems that may not show up during your visit.
+These readings give your doctor an idea of how your heart rhythms throughout your day and help your arrhythmia doctor spot potential problems that may not show up during your visit.

 There is no blanket answer to this question since it depends upon what’s causing your heart palpitations.
 If caffeine seems to be the culprit, you’ll need to cut back.
-If anxiety is at the root of your heart palpitations, your cardiologist counsels you on ways to manage your anxiety attacks.
+If anxiety is at the root of your heart palpitations, your cardiologist and arrhythmia specialist will counsel you on managing your anxiety attacks.

-If you’re experiencing frequent heart palpitations, call St. Louis Heart and Vascular and make an appointment to visit one of their six locations.
+If you’re experiencing frequent heart palpitations, contact one of the locations at St. Louis Heart and Vascular and make an appointment with our St. Louis arrhythmia specialists.